django-cms/django-cms/docs/introduction/01-install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now you are ready to spin up Django's development server by first changing directory into
-the projcet folder and then spinning up the development server:
+the project folder and then spinning up the development server:

 .. code-block::